Jets QB Darnold doubtful vs. Pats, Flacco expected to start

 Darnold struggled in the two games since his return from the initial injury, throwing for just 253 yards with two interceptions.

 The 35-year-old Flacco will likely make his third start for the Jets.
 He has thrown for 397 yards with one touchdown and one interception this season.
+Flacco took the snaps with the starters on Thursday, split them with Darnold on Friday before taking them all again Saturday.

+“The bottom line is, it’s a lot easier going into the game knowing that I’m playing now than it is to come off the bench at some point in the game,” Flacco said, adding that he’s more comfortable running the offense now than he did the first few appearances.

+“I’ve gotten my feet wet and all those kinds of things,” he said.
+“So, I feel really good going into the game.”

 The 0-8 Jets have their bye-week break after the game Monday night, giving Darnold’s shoulder extra time to heal.